Branching processes with interactions: the subcritical cooperative regime: Introduction and main results.

 Branching processes is one of the most important families of probabilistic models that describe the dynamics of a given population.
 The simplest branching model is the so-called Bienaym\'e-Galton-Watson (BGW) process which is a Markov chain whose time steps are the non overlapping generations with individuals reproducing independently and giving birth to a (random) number of offspring in the next generation.
 These random offsprings have all the same probability distribution.

 In the continuous time setting, a similar model can also be introduced.
 In this case, each individual possesses an exponential clock that when it rings the individual dies and is replaced by a random number of offsprings.
 The number of offsprings and the exponential clock associated to each individual are independent and identically distributed.
 This model possesses overlapping generations and it is known as BGW process in continuous time.
-Since we are only interested in the continuous time setting, we will refer to them as BGW process and omit the word continuous time.
+Since we are only interested in the continuous time setting, we will refer to them as BGW processes and omit the word continuous time.

 In order to make this probabilistic model more realistic, many authors have introduced different types of density-dependence to branching processes (see for instance Jagers \cite{Jagers}, Lambert \cite{Lambert2005} and the references therein).
 One approach consists in generalising the birth and death rates of continuous time branching processes by considering polynomial rates as functions of the population size.
-This way of modelling density dependence seems to be popular in the biology community (see for instance \cite{MK, Na}).
+This way of modelling density dependence seems to be popular in the biology community (see for instance Mattis and Kiffe \cite{MK} and N\aa sell \cite{Na}).

 In this manuscript, we follow this approach by considering polynomial rates as functions of the population size that can be interpreted as different type of interactions between individuals.
 To be more precise, we are interested in a model that considers several specific phenomena such as (pairwise) \textit{competition pressure, annihilation and cooperation}; and interaction among several individuals that can be considered as \textit{catastrophes}.
 We call this family of processes as {\it branching processes with interactions.}